soulwing/docker-wildfly10/README.md

 usually what you want if you're using the _bridge_ network mode.
 If your Docker network set up is more elaborate, you may want to specify a different interface.

+* You can specify the interface name to which to bind; e.g. `eth1`.
+* You can also specify a network prefix assigned to a docker network; e.g. `172.19.0.0/16`
-You can also  set to `any` to allow Wildfly to bind using address 0.0.0.0. **Note that this is not supported when running Wildfly in high-availability mode** (`WILDFLY_HA`) because of a limitation of the JGroups component used by Wildfly to support cluster node discovery and communication.
+* You can also specify `any` to allow Wildfly to bind using address 0.0.0.0. **Note that this is not supported when running Wildfly in high-availability mode** (`WILDFLY_HA`) because of a limitation of the JGroups component used by Wildfly to support cluster node discovery and communication.

 If you want even more control over how network interfaces are bound by wildfly, replace `${WILDFLY_HOME}/bin/run-wildfly` or install your own script and run it as the